NavigationContentFooter

 You can set Serverless containers as private if you want, to protect them from unwanted or unauthorized calls.

 Unauthenticated calls will be rejected, and your container will not be triggered.
-This feature is handy if an event triggers your container (CRON, and soon SQS or NATS trigger) or if you put them behind an API gateway or a proxy server (see examples in serverless-examples).
+This feature is handy if an event triggers your container (CRON, NATS or Queues) or if you put them behind an API gateway or a proxy server (see examples in serverless-examples).

 Restrict access from the Scaleway console